 Risingholme Orchestra invites you to a concert based on works chosen by our players, starting with Aaron Copland’s celebrated Fanfare for the Common Man.
 The first of two compositions by New Zealand composers – John Rimmer’s Waitaki Reflections – has a special poignancy for us, as it commemorates Risingholme trumpet player Vic Bartley who died in 2022.
-Belgian-born Steven Verhelst’s A Song for Japan keeps us firmly in the 21st century, followed by an early work by Richard Strauss: his Serenade in E-flat major, completed when he was only 17.
+An early work by Richard Strauss, his Serenade in E-flat major, was completed when he was only 17.
 David Farquhar’s Ring Round the Moon dance suite – his best-known and most frequently performed piece – rounds off the first half of our programme.

-Dmitri Shostakovich’s Festive Overture was written at lightning speed in the space of three days; Samuel Barber’s celebrated Adagio for Strings, on the other hand, was a more leisurely affair in both timescale and tempo.
-The 17th-century composer Matthew Locke’s Music for His Majesty’s Sackbuts and Cornetts is a masterpiece of early English wind music.
+Belgian-born Steven Verhelst’s A Song for Japan and Samuel Barber’s celebrated Adagio for Strings start the second half of our programme, followed by Musick for His Majesty’s Sackbuts and Cornetts, a masterpiece of early English wind music by 17th-century composer Matthew Locke.
 No less a masterpiece are Antonín Dvořák’s two sets of Slavonic Dances, from which we have selected three to conclude today’s concert.

 Tickets available here: https://events.humanitix.com/mooninjune